Important Safety Information for THERAKOS® CELLEX® Photopheresis Procedure

 WARNINGS & PRECAUTIONS

-THERAKOS Photopheresis treatments should always be performed in locations where standard medical emergency equipment is available.
+THERAKOS CELLEX Photopheresis treatments should always be performed in locations where standard medical emergency equipment is available.
 Volume replacement fluids and/or volume expanders should be readily available throughout the procedure.

 ADVERSE REACTIONS